 Sure, you may be dreading getting into a swimsuit right now, but we promise once you get into the pool, you’ll be glad you did.
 Swimming can keep all that extra weight and stress off your joints while you get your heart pumping with some physical activity. “[When I was pregnant,] swimming was like…if I could just sing the song of angels, just ‘aah aah aah!’
 That’s to me what swimming felt like,” says former Olympian Summer Sanders.
 “It was just the weight off my joints and a chance for my ligaments to relax.
 It was very freeing.”
 Not sure what to do in the water once you get there?
 Take a prenatal swim class.

 Many communities have outdoor yoga sessions at the local park or beach.
 Now’s a great time to take advantage, so you can enjoy a little fresh air while staying fit.
 Yoga’s great for de-stressing and for staying limber and toned.
 Just avoid cardio-yoga, hot yoga other rigorous disciplines.
-Make sure your instructor is experienced and certified in prenatal yoga, so he can tell you how to modify certain poses to be pregnancy-safe.
+Make sure your instructors are experienced and certified in prenatal yoga, so they can tell you how to modify certain poses to be pregnancy-safe.
 For example, you shouldn’t lie on your back for an extended period of time.
 Also, on a hot day, be sure to drink lots of water.